Chocolate syrup is a delicious and easy way to top off desserts or drinks.

-Below, you’ll find some more information about this homemade chocolate syrup, like the ingredients needed, how you can store it properly, and a complete recipe so that you can make it at home easily.
+Below, you’ll find more information about this homemade chocolate syrup, including the ingredients needed, proper storage instructions, and a complete recipe to make it at home easily.

 What is chocolate syrup?

-This homemade chocolate syrup is better than anything you can buy.
-It’s sweet, silky, and a tiny bit salty.
+This homemade chocolate syrup tastes better than most store-bought versions.
+It's sweet, silky, and (optionally) finished with a tiny pinch of salt for extra depth.

 You can use it to sweeten many hot and iced coffees, but more on this later.
 First, let’s go over the components that are needed for this homemade recipe:

-Which ingredients are needed for this chocolate syrup?
+What ingredients are needed to make this chocolate syrup for coffee?

 Ingredients for this chocolate syrup include:

-The salt and vanilla extract are optional in this recipe but will add some more depth and flavor to the syrup.
+The salt and vanilla extract in this recipe are optional, but they add depth and enhance the chocolate flavor.

 Both ingredients are added in small amounts, making the chocolate syrup taste amazing and much better than any store-bought version.